Qantas - Qantas Frequent Flyer

 It's very obvious that almost all posters don't like the current layout.

-No doubt David and Chris will be closely watching the discussion and trying to satisfy both sides.
+No doubt David will be closely watching the discussion and trying to satisfy both sides.

 The biggest challenge is that if they lose readers/ members then ad revenue will follow.